virt-log - Display log files from a virtual machine

 This tool understands and displays both plain text log files (eg. /var/log/messages) and binary formats such as the systemd journal.

 To display other types of files, use virt-cat(1).
+To follow (tail) text log files, use virt-tail(1).
 To copy files out of a virtual machine, use virt-copy-out(1).
 To display the contents of the Windows Registry, use virt-win-reg(1).

 Display the complete logs from a guest: